Modules Environment¶

 CMake

-module and also indicates four possible combinations of software stack modules that can provide that module.
+modules and also indicates four possible combinations of software stack modules that can provide that module.
+So you can load the selectedbuildtools

 module keyword¶